Ferdi265/rp2040-interpolator/README.md

 Note: each Interpolator only has either a CLAMP or a BLEND unit.
 This diagram shows both to avoid needing to draw 2 diagrams.

+Note \*: The RP2350 has a Right Rotate unit here instead of a right shift unit.
+This causes the OVERF flags to be of little use on the RP2350 if a nonzero shift amount is used.

 ## C++ Library